lucienwalewski/MathsSolver/README.md

 Then, scroll down to line 54 in MathsSolver.pro and follow the instructions.
 Having done this, the project should now build and run.
 Make sure to uncomment any source or header files in MathsSolver.pro if they are still commented.

+## Current Build Issues

+- Will not build if derivates.hpp is included in main.cpp.
+Reason: Unknown.
+Unresolved.

 # Maths Solver Project Description